 Lamayuru is a small village in western Ladakh, known for its ancient monastery and its unique moon like landscape.
-Located at an altitude of 11,500 feet (3,505 meters) and about 125 km from Leh.
+It is located at an altitude of 11,500 feet (3,505 meters).
 Lamayuru offers a peaceful stop for those interested in Buddhist heritage, meditation and geology.
+It is situated 125 km away from Leh on Srinagar Leh highway.
+Often called “Moonland” because of the strange, craggy formations in the surrounding hills, Lamayuru is one of the most photogenic and spiritually calming destinations in Ladakh.

 Lamayuru Monastery – One of Ladakh’s Oldest